 - Financial Health: Does FLS have a healthy balance sheet?
 Take a look at our free balance sheet analysis with six simple checks on key factors like leverage and risk.

 - Future Earnings: How does FLS's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.

 - Other High Quality Alternatives: Are there other high quality stocks you could be holding instead of FLS?
 Explore our interactive list of high quality stocks to get an idea of what else is out there you may be missing!

 PS.
-The Simply Wall St app conducts a discounted cash flow valuation for every stock on the CPH every day.
-If you want to find the calculation for other stocks just search here.
+Simply Wall St updates its DCF calculation for every DK stock every day, so if you want to find the intrinsic value of any other stock just search here.